Is Norwegian hard to learn?

 Æ Ø Å: the peculiar Norwegian vowels

 Many people find it difficult to learn the Norwegian vowels properly.
-There are nine of them, and you see them all in this photo.
-Below the photo, there is a sound file that explains how they are pronounced.
+There are nine of them, and I explain all of them in this sound file

 Have you been listening?
 Did you hear the difference?
 Of course, the difficulties will never be the same for every learner of Norwegian — it also depends on what is your own mother tongue.
 However, my experience is that many people find the y more challenging than the other vowels.